Generic Name: vismodegib (Oral route)

 Using this medicine while you are pregnant can harm your unborn baby.
 If you are a woman who can bear children, your doctor may give you a pregnancy test 7 days before you start using this medicine to make sure you are not pregnant.
 Use a highly effective form of birth control to keep from getting pregnant.
 You should not become pregnant while you are taking this medicine and for 7 months after stopping it.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 This medicine may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
-Male patients (including those who had a vasectomy) should use condoms and spermicides as forms of birth control during sexual intercourse while taking vismodegib and for at least 2 months after the last dose of this medicine.
+Male patients (including those who had a vasectomy) should use condoms and spermicides as forms of birth control during sexual intercourse while taking vismodegib and for 3 months after the last dose of this medicine.

 Do not donate blood or blood products while taking this medicine and for 7 months after stopping it.